pkic/pqccm/README.md

 ## Fortanix

-Fortanix DSM has NIST candidate signature algorithms on the roadmap for first half of 2023.
+Fortanix DSM has LMS support, and NIST candidate signature algorithms on the roadmap for first half of 2023.
+See [Algorithm Support](https://support.fortanix.com/hc/en-us/articles/360016160411-Algorithm-Support)

 # References